tomasantunes/markdown-wiki/README.md

 pip install Flask markdown Flask-JSGlue python main.py
 On your browser go to localhost:5000/wiki
-You can change your wiki's route and folder.
+You can change your wiki's route, folder and title.
 ```

 ### How to update repo